 The Sparse Population

 New Zealand has a temperate climate.
-It's warmest in the north, coldest in the south.
-Average daytime temperatures range from 12 to 25 C (54 to 76 F).
+It is warmest in the north, coldest in the south.
+Average daytime temperatures range from 12 to 25 degrees Celsius (54 to 76 degrees Fahrenheit).
 The long, warm summers are ideal for spending at one of the country's many great beaches.
 The winters are cold enough to provide ample snow in the south for skiers and snowboarders.
 Spring and autumn are beautiful seasons, but often with the abundant rainfall that accounts for the country's lush green landscape.

 You're very unlikely to experience crime in New Zealand.
 Safety isn't an issue, even for women traveling on their own.
-And if you venture off the beaten track into the wilderness, here's more good news: New Zealand isn't home to any nasty plants, critters or creatures.
-In fact, it's one of only two countries in the world that doesn't have snakes — the other is Ireland.
+And if you venture off the beaten track into the wilderness, here's more good news: New Zealand isn't home to any nasty plants, critters, or creatures.
+In fact, it's one of only two countries in the world that doesn't have snakes, the other being Ireland.
 So head on over to New Zealand.
-You'll have an amazing time!
+You'll have an amazing time.